lauraskelton/notes/resume.md

 I am a software developer with over 10 years of experience.
 I love programing and learning programming languages.
-While I prefer towards C, Haskell, and Lua,  I have developed in C++, make, python, bash, clojure, ruby, nemerle, and a bit of arm and hexagon assembly.
+While I prefer C, Haskell, and Lua,  I have developed in C++, make, python, bash, clojure, ruby, nemerle, and a bit of arm and hexagon assembly.
 I love difficult problems, like debugging an image built from over 9m lines of code on unstable hardware, or optimizing code paths between heterogeneous cores.
 For fun I enjoy working with AI algorithms like back-propagation, Bayes inference, and Markov models.